GSA/idmanagement.gov/_who/icamsolutions.md

     href: '#additional-resources'
 ---

-This page contains information on the GSA ICAM Solutions Catalog and GSA ICAM Solutions and Shared Services Roadmap in response to [OMB Memo 19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}.
+This section contains information on the GSA ICAM Solutions Catalog and GSA ICAM Solutions and Shared Services Roadmap in response to [OMB Memorandum 19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}.
 - [GSA Solutions and Shared Services Roadmap](#gsa-icam-solutions-and-shared-services-roadmap) - A roadmap for providing or updating GSA Multiple Award Schedule solutions and shared services that allow agencies to achieve the outcomes in OMB ICAM policy and NIST standards and guidelines.
-- [GSA Solutions Catalog](#gsa-icam-solutions-catalog) - A a consolidated catalog of existing GSA Multiple Award Schedule ICAM solutions and shared services.
+- [GSA Solutions Catalog](#gsa-icam-solutions-catalog) - A consolidated catalog of existing GSA Multiple Award Schedule ICAM solutions and shared services.

 ## GSA ICAM Solutions and Shared Services Roadmap